ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/raspberrypi_pico.md

 ![Electric Buzzer](_images/buzzer-pin-diagram.png.webp)

 Second, a very simple electric buzzer.
-You can get fancy with one of these and make it play different sounds with something called Pulse Width Modulation (PWM), but for simplicity we're just going to give it a constant voltage which will result in a high-pitched beeping noise.
+You can get fancy with one of these and make it play different sounds with something called Pulse Width Modulation (PWM), but for simplicity you can give it a constant voltage which will result in a high-pitched beeping noise.

 ![Breadboard](_images/Breadboard.jpeg)

-And finally we're going to use a breadboard to let us connect all of these components together without having to do any soldering.
+Finally, you can use a breadboard to connect the components together without having to do any soldering.

 If you're not familiar with a breadboard, the image above shows you how all of the little holes are connected together.
 When you plug a wire into a hole, it connects it to every other hole on the same connected line.
 This configuration lets you connect multiple components to the same pin on your development board.

-## Putting it all together
+## Assemble your system

 ### Step 1: Seat your Raspberry Pi

 ![RaspberryPi Pico](_images/pico_on_breadboard.png)

-You want to seat your Raspberry Pi Pico onto your breadboard so that its rows of pins sit on either side of the center divider.
+Seat your Raspberry Pi Pico on the breadboard so that its rows of pins sit on either side of the center divider.
 Make sure that it's firmly pressed all the way down, but be careful not to bend any of the pins.

 ### Step 2: PIR ground